 The Buy Social Corporate Challenge is a simple initiative with a bold ambition:

 A group of high-profile businesses is aiming to collectively spend £1 billion with social enterprises through their procurement.

 Led by Social Enterprise UK in partnership with the Department for Digital, Culture, Media & Sport, the Buy Social Corporate Challenge was launched in Downing Street in April 2016.

 The Buy Social Corporate Challenge does two things:

-- It helps large businesses to engage with a range of innovative suppliers and embeds corporate responsibility and diversity into their core operations
+- It helps large businesses to engage with a range of innovative suppliers and embeds sustainability and diversity into their core operations

 - It helps high-performing social enterprise suppliers to grow their revenues and impact by tapping into corporate purchasing power